-To achieve its mission, the GI WACAF Project organises and delivers workshops, seminars and exercises, that aim to communicate good practice in all aspect of spill preparedness and response, drawing on expertise and experience from within governments, industry and other organisations working in this specialized field.
+Launched in 2006, the Global Initiative To achieve its mission, the GI WACAF GI WACAF operates and delivers activities Project organises and delivers workshops, with contributions from both the IMO and seminars and exercises, that aim to seven oil company members of IPIECA. communicate good practice in all aspect namely BP, Chevron, Eni, ExxonMobil, Shell, of spill preparedness and response, drawing on expertise and experience within governments, industry from organisations working other in this specialised field.
 To prepare and implement these activities, the Project relies on the Project's network of dedicated government and industry focal points.
 Promoting cooperation amongst all relevant government agencies, oil industry business units and stakeholders both nationally, regionally, and internationally is a major objective of the Project during these activities.